 Motorcycle Safety Courses in Louisiana

-Alternatively, you can avoid taking the on-cycle exam if you successfully complete a state-approved motorcycle safety course.
-The Louisiana Department of Public Safety offers a 15.5 hour basic safety course, designed to train beginner riders in the special skills and mental attitude needed to navigate city streets and highways safely on a motorcycle.
+You can avoid taking the on-cycle exam if you successfully complete a state-approved motorcycle safety course.
+The Louisiana Department of Public Safety offers a 15.5-hour basic safety course, designed to train beginner riders in the special skills and mental attitude needed to navigate city streets and highways safely.
 This course includes classroom instruction as well as instruction on a motorcycle in a controlled, off-street environment.

-The Motorcycle Safety Foundation also offers a search feature to help you find a motorcycle safety course near you, as well as other valuable resources for riders.
+The Motorcycle Safety Foundation also offers a search feature to help you find a motorcycle safety course near you.
 There are many different educational programs throughout the state for those interested in learning more about motorcycle safety, such as Harley-Davidson Rider’s Edge New Rider Course or the Louisiana State Police Motorcycle Training Program.

-In addition to following the same traffic regulations required of other drivers and vehicles, a motorcycle rider operating a motorcycle in traffic must comply with the following regulations:
+In addition to following the same traffic regulations required of other drivers and vehicles, a motorcycle rider must comply with the following regulations:

 - Your motorcycle must be inspected every year